carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 We can also use the map method to associate a tuple to each element.

-In the example below we use the map method to transform a channel containing fastq files to a new channel containing a tuple with the fastq file and the number of reads in the fastq file.
+In the example below we use the `map` method to transform a channel containing fastq files to a new channel containing a tuple with the fastq file and the number of reads in the fastq file.
+We use the `countFastq` file method to count the number of records in a FASTQ formatted file.

-We can change the default name of the closure parameter keyword from `it` to `file` using  `->`.
+We can change the default name of the closure parameter keyword from `it` to a more meaningful name `file` using  `->`.
 When we have multiple parameters we can specify the keywords at the start of the closure, e.g. `file, name ->`.

 ~~~
 channel
-    .fromPath( 'data/reads/*.fq.gz' )
+    .fromPath( 'data/yeast/reads/*.fq.gz' )
     .map ({ file -> [file, file.countFastq()] })
     .view ({ file, numreads -> "file $file contains $numreads reads" })
 ~~~